Who We Are

 Julia Paddison

-Julia Paddison is a social justice activist, graduate school student, enthusiast of organized spreadsheets and systems, and identifies her core values as curiosity and connection.
-Julia most recently worked for the Reconstructionist Rabbinical College after spending nearly a decade as a yoga teacher, teaching over 5,000 hours of yoga, leading international retreats, and connecting with thousands of students.
-She is currently enrolled in a Master of Social Service program at Bryn Mawr College.
+Julia Paddison is a social justice activist who is passionate about creating a more inclusive and equitable world and identifies her core values as curiosity and connection.
+Prior to joining the Dayenu team, Julia spent nearly a decade as a yoga teacher, teaching over 5,000 hours of yoga, leading international retreats, and connecting with thousands of students.
+Her experience as a yoga teacher inspired her to earn a master’s degree in social service and become a licensed social worker.
 Julia loves to cook almost as much as she loves to eat and has never met a dog that she doesn’t want to hug.
 She lives in the suburbs of Philadelphia, PA.

 Nati Passow